Dev-P-L/Cohort-Analysis/README.md

 # Cohort-Analysis

-This cohort analysis relates to a one-million-row extract from the 10-milllion-row MovieLens data set (recommendation system).
+In the project RecommThis cohort analysis relates to a one-million-row extract from the 10-milllion-row MovieLens data set (recommendation system).
 It allows to better analyze the time component from data.
 This can help to study users’ behavioral patterns